mars0i/masonclj/doc/masonclj/properties.md

 ### The solution

-The solution is for your defrecord to implement MASON's `Propertied` interface, requires that you provide a `properties()` method that returns a subclass of the class `Properties`.
-Your `Properties` subclass should implement various methods that can be called by the inspector facility to communicate with your agent, and determines what fields the inspector can see.
+The solution is for your defrecord to implement MASON's `Propertied` interface.
+This requires that you provide a `properties()` method that returns a subclass of the class `Properties`.
+Your `Properties` subclass should implement various methods that can be called by the inspector facility to communicate with your agent.
+These determine what fields the inspector can see.
 The most important method is `getObject()`, which gives you control of what agent the inspector is getting data from.
-What I do is have `getObject` call a method that will look up the current agent-time-slice of an agent using an id that can be gotten from the agent's first time-slice--which the one argument passed to the `properties()` method.
+I usually have `getObject` call a method that will look up the current agent-time-slice of an agent using an id that can be gotten from the agent's first time-slice--which is the time-slice passed to the `properties()` method.

 ### `make-properties` and `defagent`